 What should I avoid while taking Uribel?

-Avoid taking an antacid or anti-diarrhea medicine within 1 hour before or after you take hyoscyamine, methenamine, methylene blue, phenyl salicylate, and sodium biphosphate.
+Avoid taking an antacid or anti-diarrhea medicine within 1 hour before or after you take hyoscyamine, methenamine, methylene blue, phenyl salicylate, and Sodium biphosphate monobasic.
 Antacids or anti-diarrhea medicine can make it harder for your body to absorb hyoscyamine.

 Uribel side effects